reunono/CorgiEngineExtensions/README.md

 ## Contents
 * **ActionsAndDecisions**, _by Muppo_ : a collection of actions and decisions to use with the new (v5.0) Advanced AI system.
+* **BGMToggler**, _by Muppo_ : a component used to change/mute background music when a player stays or exits a collider.
 * **CharacterLadderExtended**, _by Keith_ : This script will allow you to reset your jump counter after attaching to a ladder.
 It also allows you jump from a ladder with your Run Speed if the Run Button is pressed while jumping off.
 * **DialogueZoneExtended**, _by Keith_ : This will allow your AI to patrol and then stop to speak to the player, and then continue on a regular patrol.
 * **DialogueZoneItems**, _by Muppo_ : A class that will enable the possibility for dialogues to request and give items.